Fellowships and Financial Aid

 Graduate Support Scheme

 For the second year of the program, all students may apply for the university-wide Graduate Support Scheme.
-This support scheme is highly competitive and is determined according to need.
+This support scheme is highly competitive and is need based.
 Please note that the school does not offer financial assistance to students who knowingly register under-funded.
 Students from countries that provide guaranteed access to student loans, such as the United States, are often less likely to be granted significant financial support.
 LSE will email dual degree students early in their second semester at Columbia with application instructions.

 The LSE Graduate Support Scheme uses rolling admissions; it is important to apply as early as possible.